Pacific Electric Building: After rail service

 Following the closure of the terminal's main floor depot, the former waiting room and bus concourse were converted to a parking garage.
 With the commercial and social decline of Main Street and the east side of downtown in general, the rented offices on the upper floors of the building became less desirable and gradually emptied out.
 The building was largely vacant for many years, though it became a popular location for the movie and television industries.
 Over 400 location shoots have taken place there, including scenes from Forrest Gump, LA Confidential, Jumpin' Jack Flash and interior shots for the 1970s Streets of San Francisco TV series.

-In 1908, Cole's Pacific Electric Buffet was opened on the lower floor of the building.
-Cole's claimed to be Los Angeles' oldest restaurant and pub that has been in operation since its founding, although it was closed in 2007 for renovation, reopening in December 2008.
+In 1908, Cole's Pacific Electric Buffet was opened on the lower floor of the building and is still there today.
+As such, Cole's claims to be Los Angeles' oldest restaurant and pub that has been in operation in the same place since its founding.
 It is one of two local establishments which lay claim to having invented the French dip sandwich.
 Additionally, the structure held the architectural offices of Greene and Greene circa 1905.

 In 2005, the building was converted by ICO Group into residential live/work lofts and is occupied by residents.
 Several commercial tenants have filled the first floor spaces along 6th Street.
 The original Cole's space was renovated and divided to add another restaurant and bar.
 The building lobby currently displays a number of artifacts left over from its days as once an exceptionally active interurban rail terminal.
 "DANGER" warnings are set into the sidewalk at the Main Street location where trains once entered and left the building, remaining as evidence of its original grand purpose.